Mishraji566/Portfolio/README.md

 # Responsive Portfolio Website

-Website Using HTML, CSS, SCSS and JavaScript, with a beautiful user interface.
+Website Using HTML, CSS, SCSS and JavaScript, with a wonderful user interface.

 ## Website contains: